underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 Shapeless uses this trick to tag the types of fields in a case classes with the singleton types of their names.
-If you find using `asInstanceOf` uncomfortable then don't worry: there's explicit syntax for tagging that avoids such unsavoriness:
+If you find using `asInstanceOf` uncomfortable then don't worry: shapeless provides two tagging syntaxes that avoid such unsavoriness.

+The first syntax, `->>`,
+tags the expression on the right of the arrow with singleton type of the literal expression on the left:

 ```tut:book:silent
 import shapeless.labelled.{KeyTag, FieldType}